Sukhmani-Kaur-Ahluwalia/SkillSync-Connecting-Your-Skills-to-Industry-s-Needs/README 2 - Flowchart.md

 d.
 Displays the missing skills under each job and resources to learn them.

-2. Industry Leader’s/Recruiter’s Side
+2. Industry Leader’s/Recruiter’s Side:

+a.
 Employer creates his account.

+b.
 Enters the job title, required skills and job location.

+c.
 Enters the resources for required skills, if he wants.

+d.
 All these things get stored in the database.